Maintain Autotext Entries From An External Table

 Create autotext entries from a Word table

-Word 2007 has changed how autotext works, and the removal of auto-complete from that version renders it less convenient, but there are still plenty of people using earlier versions, who wish to maintain lists of autotext entries.
+Word 2007 changed how autotext is presented to the user, though in practice it worked in much the same way as before, however the removal of auto-complete from that version rendered it less convenient; but there are still plenty of people using earlier versions, who wish to maintain lists of autotext entries.
 It is at those users that this page is aimed.

 Word provides the mechanism to edit entries individually, but it is possible to maintain a list of autotext entries in a Word table and apply them to a Word template.